jlagram/SiStripRadMonitoring/README.md

 machines that are always 1h shifted with respect to local time in strasbourg)

+Compile wiht : scramv1 b -j4

+When running the crab jobs, the output will be stored in : /eos/cms/store/group/dpg_tracker_strip/comm_tracker/Strip/RadMonitoring/SignalBiasScan/ClustersTrees/

 ====================

 There is always a Makefile to compile the needed code.
 You basically just have to add the latest run with the date on the associated luminosity (use brilcalc from twiki)